Each member brings years of experience and their unique strengths to their work at CHN.

 CPA, Chief Financial Officer and Vice President

 Alan Wengrofsky is the Chief Financial Officer and Vice President of Finance for Community Healthcare Network.
 He is a certified public accountant (CPA) licensed in the state of New York since 1993 and began his career with Loeb & Troper, LLC. where he specialized in not-for-profit and healthcare accounting.

 Prior to coming to Community Healthcare Network, Mr. Wengrofsky was the CFO of a nursing home chain with annual revenue of $500 million dollars.
 He currently serves as a member of the finance committee of a private school and has previously served on the board of a not-for-profit agency.

-DrPH, MHA, AVP of Community Health & Clinical Operations
+DrPH, MHA, Vice President of Clinical Operations and Programs

 Susan Yee joined Community Healthcare Network as the Associate Vice President of Community Health and Clinical Operations in November 2016.
 Susan is a public health practitioner and healthcare administrator with over 15 years of experience in strategic planning, operations and process improvement, organizational development, program implementation and evaluation.

 Prior to assuming her current role at CHN, Susan served as the Director of Quality Improvement and Strategy at New York University School of Medicine.
 She was also the Associate Director of Programs and Services at the Charles B Wang Community Health Center and the Deputy Director of Clinical Systems Improvement Unit at the New York City Department of Health and Mental Hygiene.
 Additionally, she has worked as an independent consultant for numerous non-profits in New York City.